| |

 quit now.
 Not you." - Clarissa Saunders

 films projected the nation most folks wanted to call home.
-They were idyllic and
+These flicks were idyllic and

 wonderful.
-The unlikely hero takes his licks and wins in the end.
+The unlikely hero takes his licks, stumbles, yet wins in the end.
 It’s

-easy to view these classics through the reality lens, and scoff, "That's
+easy to view these classics through the lens of reality, and scoff, "That's

 not real."
 Today, some might even laugh at such innocence on